 “Alright.
 After I change, we’ll head over.
 Goddamn.”
 He shook his head, grinning wryly.
 “Always thought I’d skip prom.”
 His eyes turned contemplative.

-“Never thought I’d actually look forward to it.”
+“Never thought I’d ever look forward to it.”

-Gull-wing doors folded up, and the three teen heroes emerged from the car.
+BF’s gull-wing doors folded up.
+The three teen heroes emerged as one.
 Peter snapped his lapels, drinking in the gapes and murmurs.
 Kora and Eun looked absolutely stunning.
 Guys (and some girls) received dirty looks from their prom night dates.